PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Evaluation

-Figure~\ref{Fig:cg_compare} compares PERKS to Ginkgo.
-When the input is less than the L2 capacity, PERKS running on A100 achieve a geometric mean of $4.55$x and $4.87$x speedups for single and double precision, respectively; on V100, PERKS achieve $4.32$x and $5.05$x speedups.
-When the input matrix exceeds the L2 cache capacity, PERKS running on A100 achieve a geometric mean of $1.30$x speedup for single precision and $1.15$x speedup for double precision.
-On V100, PERKS achieve a geometric mean of $1.44$x (single) and $1.59$x (double) speedups.
-It is important to remember that the Ginkgo library we use as baseline is among the top performing libraries in CG solvers, emphasizing GPU optimizations~\cite{anzt2020ginkgo}.
-Note that regardless of whether we stay within the L2 cache capacity or exceed it, we are still caching the domain using one of the caching policies we described earlier.
-Yet upon analyzing results, we observed a clear drop in speedup once we exceed the L2 capacity.
+Figure~\ref{Fig:cg_compare} compares PERKS (CG Solver) to Ginkgo. \revision{We observe significantly higher performance advantage when the input size is within the L2 cache capacity.
+This phenomenon implies that PERKS (CG Solver) automatically benefits from the large L2 cache, possibly because the constant matrix can reside in the L2 cache, saving memory traffic to the global memory.} When the input is less than the L2 capacity, PERKS running on A100 achieves a geometric mean of $4.49$x speedups; in V100, PERKS achieves $5.50$x speedups.
+When the input matrix exceeds the L2 cache capacity, PERKS running on A100 achieves a geometric mean of $1.18$x speedup.
+On V100, PERKS achieves a geometric mean of $1.64$x (double) speedups.
+It is important to remember that the Ginkgo library that we use as baseline is among the top performing libraries in CG solvers, emphasizing GPU optimizations~\cite{anzt2020ginkgo}.